Tarata, Peru: Administration by Chile

-In 1911, the city was officially incorporated into the Chilean Province of Tacna as the Department of Tarata, (Note: Disputed by Peru as per the Treaty of Ancón on continuous occasions with the arbitration of the United States.) with Tarata becoming the seat of the eponymous department.
-In 1921, however, Chile abolished the department, and in 1925 gave back the city to Peru under the mediation of U.S. President Calvin Coolidge, who enforced the limits agreed upon on the north, which did not include the city.
+In 1911, the city was officially incorporated into the Chilean Province of Tacna as the political seat of the department of Tarata.
+The area, however, was disputed by Peru on continuous occasions due to differing interpretations of the Treaty of Ancón, assisted by the arbitration of the United States.
+In 1921, Chile abolished the department, with the area's administration returning to its pre-1911 status.

+Contemporary period

+On September 1, 1925, Chile returned the city to Peru under the mediation of U.S. President Calvin Coolidge, who enforced the limits agreed upon on the north, which did not include the city.

 Demographics

 According to the 2007 Peru Census, The city of Tarata had 2,882 inhabitants, of which 2,577 speak Spanish as their native language, this being the most widely spoken language, followed by Aymara with 840 speakers.
 The predominant age group is children between 10 and 14 years old.

 Geography

 The region is located below the Titicaca plateau and has a diverse geography, including volcanoes, deserts, and mountainous zones, from which arise rivers that go over the punas and the plateaus, thus forming the hydrographical system of this zone.
 The region is small in size but has a significant mining and agriculture potential.
 It has various climates and diverse production.